 Try slowing down as you reach the ball or tighten the grip a little bit before the contact.
 That might help control the volley while on the run.

 – Strategy is a plan that you apply according to your opponents’ skills and most importantly your ability to put that into practice using the right tactics.

 A lot is discussed in the Singles and Doubles Tennis Tactics sections at WebTennis24.

 42. “mastering kick and slice service”

-– Learning the Kick and Slice Service is one thing, mastering is a long process based on lots of technical and tactical processes.
+– Learning the kick and slice serve is one thing, mastering them is a long process based on lots of technical and tactical processes.

-In my 45-minute video lessons, Ultimate Tennis Serve – Slice, Kick and Flat I highlighted some important aspects that go into hitting effective serves beginning with the warm-up and continuing with the role of each serve as far as spin, placement, and how can they be used tactically in a match.
+In my 45-minute video lesson – Ultimate Tennis Serve – Slice, Kick and Flat – I highlighted some important aspects that go into hitting effective serves beginning with the warm-up and continuing with the role of each serve as far as spin, placement, and how can they be used tactically in a match.

 43. “I am especially interested in child tennis, 10S, Red, Orange, Green tennis up to twelve years old.”